 You can head back to the city center the way you came (via Pearl Street) or follow the Riverwalk trail to a pedestrian-only bridge: go north past the Gerald R. Ford Presidential Museum to the Gillett Bridge or south past the Grand Rapids Public Museum to the Blue Bridge.
 All paths lead back to Monroe Avenue and your original starting point, Ellis Parking.

-Two Carriages along the River in the Winter
+Two Carriages along the Grand River in the winter.

 Photo Credit: Russ Climie of Tiberius Images